dstndstn/astrometry.net/doc/build.rst

                            libbz2-dev swig libcfitsio-dev

-As of April 2019, the script doc/install_astrometry_on_linux.sh will install all dependencies along with astrometry.net on Linux
+As of April 2019, the script doc/install_astrometry_on_linux.sh will install all dependencies along with astrometry.net on Linux, and download 4200/ index files.

 CentOS 6.5 / Fedora / RedHat / RHEL -- Detailed Instructions: